joezuntz/cosmosis-doc/reference/standard_library/BBN.rst

      - None.

-"This small module was written for CosmoSIS.
+This small module was written for CosmoSIS.

 Measurements of the abundances of light elements D, 3He, 4He, and 7Li constrain the density budget at the epoch of nucleosynthesis in the first three minutes after the big bang.
-"